ufidon/devops/labs/lab10/README.md

 * repair the operating system with rescue or system administration/maintenance DVD/USB
 * restore the operating system with backup images by the backup/restore live DVD/USB

-Usually, if the system cant be repaired, use the following best practices:
+Usually, if the system cannot be repaired, use the following best practices:
 * image the corrupted disk, then use data recovery techniques to recover data as much as possible.
-How to recover data will be practiced in the *data recovery lab*.
+How to recover data will be practiced in the *data carving and recovery lab*.
 * reinstall or restore the operating system

 **2. Task**